nusanam/ezra-todo-app/README.md

 - SQLite file database
 - Server-side pagination and status filtering
-- Client-side search (filters current page)
+- Client-side search
 - No authentication

 ### Scaling to 10K+ Todos

 - Utilize server-side pagination using different strategies
-- Add server-side search endpoint to filter _all_ todos and not just those on the current page
+- Add server-side search endpoint for _all_ todos
 - Add database indexes on `CreatedAt`, `IsCompleted`, `IsArchived`

 ### Scaling to Multiple Users